Policies and Procedures

 The Tour is not responsible for items stolen, lost or damaged at any practice facility or host golf courses.

-Appeals: Any appeal of a penalty must be referred to the Tour Director immediately upon completion of the player in question's round.
-The Tour Director's decision shall be final.
+Appeals: Any appeal of a penalty must be referred to the Tournament Administrator immediately upon completion of the player in question's round.
+The Tournament Administrators decision shall be final.

-Slacks or Bermuda length shorts are permitted.
+Attire: Slacks or Bermuda length shorts are permitted.
 No denim is permitted.
 All shirts must have a collar and remain tucked in at all times.
 The Tour is a soft spikes only tour, no metal spikes are permitted.
 Players shall present a neat appearance in both clothing and personal grooming.
-The Tour Director or Host Professional shall interpret this regulation.
+The Tournament Administrator or Host Professional shall interpret this regulation.

-All costs for returned checks will be charged to the player.
+Returned Payments: All costs for returned payments will be charged to the player.

-Credit Cards may only be used as payment via The Minor League Golf Tour website www.MinorLeagueGOLF.com.
-When payment is made at the Tournament Site we are only able to accept cash or checks.
+Credit Cards: Credit Cards may only be used as payment via The Minor League Golf Tour website www.MinorLeagueGOLF.com

-Pairings will be based on the Official Money List and the discretion of the Tour Director.
+Pairings: Pairings will be based on the Official Money List and the discretion of the Tournament Administrator.

 Official Tournament: The goal of The Minor League Golf Tour is to complete scheduled events.